 The first stage of the review is designed to discuss the current framework, and discover issues with and opportunities to enhance it.

 To stimulate discussion, we have released a paper for comment.
-You can provide input in response to the discussion paper until 16 January 2019.
+You can provide input in response to the discussion paper until mid January 2019.

 We are also holding discussion forums in late October and early November 2018.

-We expect to release and consult on this paper in late 2019.
+We expect to release and consult on this paper in early 2020.